 In this laboratory is installed a ROtary Shear Apparatus (ROSA) equipped with an hydrothermal vessel (HYDROS) designed to study the seismic cycle in experimental faults in the presence of hot and pressurized fluids (H2O in vapor, liquid and supercritical conditions).
 These experiments are of interest for the safe exploitation of medium- and high-enthalpy (100-450°C) geothermal fields, for subsurface fluid storage, but also for understanding seismic sequences in volcanic environments (Campi Flegrei, etc.) and their relationships with eruptive activity.
 ROSA & HYDROS will be also dedicated to the study of the seismic cycle at deeper crustal levels (e.g., mechanics of slow slip events, seismicity in fluid-rich environments).
-The electromechanical universal tester (Controls Uniframe series) hosted in this laboratory is equipped with 100 kN and 25 kN load cells.
-The multipurpose frame is mainly used to perform uniaxial compression tests on cement, mortar and rock samples.
-Thanks to a specifically designed apparatus (designed by E. Garbin) specimens with dimension of 1,5 x 1,5 x 6 cm3 can be tested complying to requirements of standard EN 196:1 (2005).
+The laboratory hosts an uniaxial press (Controls Uniframe series) hosted in equipped with 100 kN and 25 kN load cells used to perform uniaxial compression, bending and brazilian disk tests on cement, mortar and rock samples.
+Thanks to a specifically designed apparatus (by E. Garbin) specimens with dimension of 1,5 x 1,5 x 6 cm3 can be tested complying to requirements of standard EN 196:1 (2005).
+The laboratory also hosts two large 2000 kN hydraulic presses equipped with Hoek cells (P up to 60 MPa), recently refurbished in 2023.
+These machines are suitable for fracture tests on large rock and concrete specimens or for doom-dry triaxial tests at upper crustal pressure conditions.